cscart/docs/en/upgrade/importing_a_store.rst

 .. important::

-    **CS-Cart 4.3.x:** If you want to upgrade to versions 4.3.1-4.3.2, you can use the default Store Import add-on.
-Otherwise, please `get the free Store Import add-on <http://marketplace.cs-cart.com/add-ons/store-import.html>`_ on the CS-Cart Marketplace.
-The same applies to CS-Cart 4.3.6.

-    **CS-Cart 4.4.x:** The Store import add-on doesn't come with the CS-Cart installation package.
-Please `get the free Store Import add-on <http://marketplace.cs-cart.com/add-ons/store-import.html>`_ on the CS-Cart Marketplace.
+    The Store import add-on isn't a part of the CS-Cart installation package.
+Please `get the free Store Import add-on <http://marketplace.cs-cart.com/add-ons/store-import.html>`_ from the CS-Cart Marketplace.

 2.1.
 In your Administration panel, go to **Add-ons → Manage add-ons** and click the **+** button at the top right.